-- Put it somewhere quiet – not outdoors as there is a risk of flystrike - and call us on 01462 431513 for help.
-If we are not available:
+Put it somewhere quiet – not outdoors as there is a risk of flystrike - and call a rescue for help.

 - If the hedgehog has flies, fly eggs or maggots on it or is bleeding or is making a noise this is an urgent emergency so please get help for it as quickly as possible.

-- If you find a nest of baby hedgehogs please do not touch it but call us or one of the numbers above for advice.
+- If you find a nest of baby hedgehogs please do not touch it but call one of the numbers above for advice.

 - If a hedgehog is entangled it will need to be checked and monitored.
 Please do not simply cut it free and let it go even if it seems unhurt; follow the procedure above.

-Hedgehogs need to be at least 550g in weight to survive hibernation.
+Hedgehogs need to have enough body fat to survive hibernation.
 In late autumn hedgehogs that are too small to hibernate need to be taken into care.
-If you find a hedgehog, at any time of day or night, from October onwards, that is smaller than a grapefruit, please bring it indoors and contact us.
+If you find a hedgehog, at any time of day or night, from late October onwards, that is smaller than a grapefruit, please contact a local carer for advice.